 - The Primitive Methodist church was an early 19th century (1807) secession from the Wesleyan Methodist church and was particularly successful in evangelising agricultural and industrial communities at open air meetings.
 In 1932, the Primitive, Wesleyan and the United Methodists joined together to form the Methodist Church in Britain.
 Their website provides a brief history of Methodism and advice on research.

-- The Methodist Church provides a list of Church, Circuit and District Websites.
+- The Methodist Church provides a list of Other Methodist websites.

 - The Wesley Historical Society offer a guide to help you search for Methodist family records and the Dictionary of Methodism which includes, among other things, brief biographical information.

 - My Methodist History, My Primitive Methodist Ancestors and My Wesleyan Methodist Ancestors are user-contributed sites to share information and research about Methodism, including some Berkshire chapels.

 - Methodist Heritage aims to preserve historic Methodist sites and archives; their free handbook lists over 120 sites, including chapels, libraries, archives and museums.